trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 ## Stored Lambda function

-This time, the code will be on the storage and being executed at runtime
+This time, the code will be on the storage and being executed at runtime.

-Init
+Init.

 ```mermaid
 sequenceDiagram